geugenm/8-bit-tanks/README.md

     Score tracking

 ## Installation

-    Clone this repository using `git clone https://github.com/geugenm/8bitTanks.git` Install SFML and C++17 if they are not already installed Build the game using CMake
+Clone this repository using `git clone https://github.com/geugenm/8bitTanks.git` Install SFML and C++17 if they are not already installed Build the game using CMake:

+    mkdir build

+    cd build

+    cmake ..

+    make

+    cd ..

+    ./build/geugenm.8bitTanks

 ## Usage